hackoregon/urbandev-etl/json/generate/README.md

 python generate.py
 ```

-This will generate an json file for each Zillow neighborhood
+This will generate a json file for each Zillow neighborhood
 available inside the output directory, and upload it to an Amazon S3 Bucket